Loading...

 Let's just go through and look at the steps that you've taken to make your soup successfully.

-So the first thing we did was to peel and chop the onion and we used the bridge hold and the claw grip.
+So the first thing we did was to peel and chop the onion, and we use the bridge hold and the claw grip.

 So well done for getting that one correct.

-We then removed the top and the bottom of the leek, then we sliced the leek using the claw grip and then we washed it.
+We then remove the top and the bottom of the leek, then we sliced the leek using the claw grip, and then we washed it.

 Then we cut the potato into eight pieces.

-Also the skin gives us some extra fibre, which is good for us in our diets.
+Also, the skin gives us some extra fiber, which is good for us in our diets.

-So once we prepared our vegetables, we then fried the onion, the leek and potato for about five minutes just to soften them slightly.
+So once we prepare our vegetables, we then fry the onion, the leek, and potato for about five minutes just to soften them slightly.

 The next part of the recipe, we added the water, the liquid.